hvo11152021/PBC_Science/README.md

 # PBC_Science
  A static biology practice website.
-AS91357 Project
+AS91357 Project.
+Hosted by AWS -> <a href="https://main.d3ewe718aubyci.amplifyapp.com/">PBC_Science</a>
 ## Project Overview
  This prototype is a website designed for grade 12 biology students to enhance their learning experience and track their progress throughout the academic year.
 The primary client is Dr. Tyrell, a Biology teacher at Kaikorai Valley College.
 The website will serve as an alternative to Google Classroom, offering more customization and flexibility for both students and the teacher.